 This post assumes you already know the basics of how to use Twitter.
 You know what a hashtag is and what purpose an @mention serves.
 If you need a general overview of how Twitter works and why it’s useful for teachers, we recommend starting here.
-You can also consult the Graphite review of Twitter, as well as the many teacher Field Notes about Twitter on Graphite.
+You can also consult our review of Twitter, as well as the many Teacher Reviews.

 1. Use Twitter Lists to engage with people and topics of interest.
 From TeachHub’s 50 Ways to Use Twitter in the Classroom” ask students to “set up Twitter lists following feeds relevant to their career goals and to keep a daily journal on any trends that crop up along the way.”
 A step further would be to have them reach out and ask an expert a question.